IgniteUI/indigo-design-docfx/en/components/slider.md

 ### State

-The Slider supports **enabled** and disabled states reflecting the possibility to change the value(s).
+The Slider supports **enabled** and disabled states, reflecting the possibility to change the value(s).

 ![](../images/slider_enabled.png)
 ![](../images/slider_disabled.png)

 ### Styling

-The Slider comes with styling flexibility through the overrides for the label background, thumb, track and base track colors.
+The Slider comes with styling flexibility through the overrides for the label background, thumb, track, and base track colors.

 ![](../images/slider_styling.png)